Creating a new, clean and healthy internet name space.

-1. Radix FZC and its subsidiaries (“Radix”) are committed to the stable and secure operation of its top-level domains (“TLDs”).
-Abusive use of domain names creates security and stability issues for registries, registrars and registrants – as well as for users of the Internet in general.
+1. Radix FZC DMCC (“Radix”) is committed to the stable and secure operation of its top-level domains (“TLDs”).
+Abusive use of domain names creates security and stability issues for registries, registrars, and registrants – as well as for users of the Internet in general.
 Accordingly, Radix requires that every domain name in its TLDs (“Registered Name”) and Registered Name Holder adhere to this Acceptable Use and Anti-Abuse Policy (“AUP”).
 For the purpose of this AUP, a “Registered Name Holder” refers to the person or company owning or otherwise controlling a Registered Name by virtue of a registration agreement with a registrar.

 2. Every Registered Name Holder is required to enter into and comply with a registration agreement with an ICANN-Accredited registrar or its authorized representative.

-5. By applying for or obtaining a Registered Name, every Registered Name Holder acknowledges accepts, and agrees to comply with the terms under which such application and registration was made, including the terms and conditions of all other applicable policies available on the Radix website and use restrictions set forth herein.
+5. By applying for or obtaining a Registered Name, every Registered Name Holder acknowledges, accepts, and agrees to comply with the terms under which such application and registration were made, including the terms and conditions of all other applicable policies available on the Radix website and use restrictions set forth herein.

-7. Radix reserves the right to deny, suspend, cancel, redirect or transfer any registration or transaction, or place any Registered Name(s) on registry lock, hold or similar status that it deems necessary, in its sole discretion, for any of the following reasons:
+7. Radix reserves the right to deny, suspend, cancel, delete, redirect, or transfer any registration or transaction or place any Registered Name(s) on registry lock, hold, or similar status that it deems necessary, in its sole discretion, for any of the following reasons:

 The following will be deemed as violations of the AUP:1.
 Intellectual property, Trademark, Copyright, and Patent violations, including piracy

-Common types of intellectual property rights include copyrights, trademarks, patents, industrial design rights and trade secrets in recognized jurisdictions.
-Any act resulting in theft, misuse, misrepresentation or any other harmful act by any Registered Name Holder will be categorized as an Intellectual Property violation.2.
-Spamming
+Common types of intellectual property rights include copyrights, trademarks, patents, industrial design rights, and trade secrets in recognized jurisdictions.
+Any act resulting in theft, misuse, misrepresentation, or any other harmful act by any Registered Name Holder will be categorized as an Intellectual Property violation.2.
+Cybersquatting

-Most typically the result of a security compromised web service where the perpetrator has installed a virus or “malevolent” piece of software meant to infect computers attempting to use the web service in turn.
-Infected computers are then security compromised for various nefarious purposes such as gaining stored security credentials or personal identity information such as credit card data.
-Additionally compromised computers can sometimes be remotely controlled to inflict harm on other internet services.6.
+Most typically the result of a security-compromised web service where the perpetrator has installed a virus or “malevolent” piece of software meant to infect computers attempting to use the web service in turn.
+Infected computers are then security compromised for various nefarious purposes, such as gaining stored security credentials or personal identity information such as credit card data.
+Additionally, compromised computers can sometimes be remotely controlled to inflict harm on other internet services.7.
 Child pornography

-Child pornography refers to images or films (also known as child abuse images) and, in some cases, writings depicting sexually explicit activities involving a minor.7.
+Refers to images or films (also known as child abuse images) and, in some cases, writings depicting sexually explicit activities involving a minor.8.
 Using Fast Flux techniques

-A methodology for hiding multiple source computers delivering malware, phishing or other harmful services behind a single domain hostname, by rapidly rotating associated IP addresses of the sources computers through related rapid DNS changes.
-This is typically done at DNS zones delegated below the level of a TLD DNS zone.8.
+A methodology for hiding multiple source computers delivering malware, phishing, or other harmful services behind a single domain hostname by rapidly rotating associated IP addresses of the sources computers through related rapid DNS changes.
+This is typically done at DNS zones delegated below the level of a TLD DNS zone.9.
 Running Botnet command and control operations

-Hacking constitutes illegally accessing computers, accounts, or networks belonging to another party, or attempting to penetrate security measures of other individuals.
-Also includes any activity that might be used as a precursor to an attempted system penetration.10.
+Hacking constitutes illegally accessing computers, accounts, or networks belonging to another party or attempting to penetrate the security measures of other individuals.
+It also includes any activity that might be used as a precursor to an attempted system penetration.11.
 Financial and other confidence scams

 Financial scams, including but not limited to the cases defined below, are operated by fraudsters to lure investors into fraudulent money making schemes.
 Prominent examples that will be treated as abusive are

-Distribution and promotion of drugs, locally within a nation or overseas, without prescription and appropriate licenses as required in the country of distribution are termed illegal.12.
-Other violations
+Distribution and promotion of drugs, locally within a nation or overseas, without prescription and appropriate licenses as required in the country of distribution, are termed illegal.13.
+SEO Poisoning

 Radix provides an abuse point of contact through an e-mail address posted on the Radix website found at https://radix.website/report-abuse